buildpacks/rfcs/text/0000-remove-stacks-mixins.md

 - How will migration work?
 Can we make new base images compatible with older buildpacks?
 Can we make newer buildpacks compatible with older stacks?
 - What should builder.toml (and similar stack-dependent config files) look like?
 What should assets look like?
 Note: these could be decided in subsequent subteam RFCs / spec PRs.
 - How will this affect the UX for pack buidpack package?
 For example package.toml contains a conflicting [platform table](https://buildpacks.io/docs/reference/config/package-config/#platform-_optional_).
 This should be resolved in a separate subteam RFC.
+- Are we planning to export an image for each target?
+Or does `pack buildpack package` require a target?
+  Suggestion: All targets will live in an immutable OCI Manifest Index, so all targets should be exported at the same time.

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes